cyburhell/cyburhell/README.md

-# 💻 Shazaib | CyberHell
+# 💻 | CyberHell

 ### 👾 About Me
 Hey there!
-I'm Shazaib, a passionate programmer with a medium-level grasp of Python.
+I'm Cyberhell, a passionate programmer with a medium-level grasp of Python.
 I love building tools, automating stuff, and diving into cybersecurity.
 My main interests include ethical hacking, AI, automation, and Discord bot development.

 ### 🔥 My Projects
 - **SKid Central Multi Tool** - A feature-rich Discord multitool. *(Available Now)*